core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 <br>

 When directly interacting with the servers in the CoAP group to refresh its cache entries, the proxy also remains able to perform response revalidation.
-That is, if a cached response included an outer ETag Option intended to the proxy, then the proxy can perform revalidation of the cached response, by making a request to the unicast URI addressed to a single server and sent to the related unicast URI (see {{sec-proxy-caching-validation-p-s-unicast}}) or a group request addressed to the CoAP group and sent to the related group URI (see {{sec-proxy-caching-validation-p-s}}).
+That is, if a cached response included an outer ETag Option intended for the proxy, then the proxy can perform revalidation of the cached response, by making a request to the unicast URI addressed to a single server and sent to the related unicast URI (see {{sec-proxy-caching-validation-p-s-unicast}}) or a group request addressed to the CoAP group and sent to the related group URI (see {{sec-proxy-caching-validation-p-s}}).

 \]